renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 They have also used their time on the Ruby Plane wisely.
 Though the troops levied from Kings and Warlords may vary widely in tactics, composition and quality, the Empire has reorganized them into regular units, drilled them, and deployed them together; this has led to rapid improvements in their coordination.
-The Empire has also experimented with new technologies—they are the only power besides the Commonwealth to experiment with guns and cannons.
+The Empire has also experimented with new technologies — they are the only power besides the Commonwealth to experiment with guns and cannons.

 #### The Infantry

 Goblins commonly use large formations of infantry equipped with long spears or pikes.
-The first two ranks carry shields: the first rank will fight kneeling, with their spears braced at their feet and their shields readied, while the second rank fights standing and holding their shield up—though also with their spears braced.
+The first two ranks carry shields: the first rank will fight kneeling, with their spears braced at their feet and their shields readied, while the second rank fights standing and holding their shield up — though also with their spears braced.
 The ranks behind them fight with their spears or pikes held overhead, attacking by thrusting.

 These pike-wielding formations can be extraordinarily deadly, but they are also very vulnerable if they are flanked; for this reason, support is essential.
-The flanks of these formations are often guarded by ranks equipped with crossbows or hand-cannons—Goblins are not well designed for the use of bows, but they can use guns and crossbows effectively.
+The flanks of these formations are often guarded by ranks equipped with crossbows or hand-cannons — Goblins are not well designed for the use of bows, but they can use guns and crossbows effectively.

-Goblins do not field heavy cavalry the way the Kingdoms of Men do—although they do field deadly light cavalry.
+Goblins do not field heavy cavalry the way the Kingdoms of Men do — although they do field deadly light cavalry.
-Gremlins do not have long talons interfering with their ability to grip, they do not have bony plates impeding their flexibility, they are light enough to ride two-to-a-horse, and—vitally—they can be trusted enough to play a vital role in a fighting force, unlike other slaves.
+Gremlins do not have long talons interfering with their ability to grip, they do not have bony plates impeding their flexibility, they are light enough to ride two-to-a-horse, and — vitally — they can be trusted enough to play a vital role in a fighting force, unlike other slaves.
 Gremlins ride two-to-a-horse, typically in light armor, carrying guns or crossbows; though they are almost incapable of mounting a charge like mounted human Knights can, they make deadly skirmishers and archers.
-Because there is a separate jockey and crossbow-wielder or cannoneer, they can fire effectively while moving at speed; because they are so fast and mobile, they can close to a much shorter range without feer of being effectively engaged—even by enemy archers.
+Because there is a separate jockey and crossbow-wielder or cannoneer, they can fire effectively while moving at speed; because they are so fast and mobile, they can close to a much shorter range without feer of being effectively engaged — even by enemy archers.
 And because they are so lite and quickly, they are particularly effective at running down an enemy who breaks; this capability is very important, as it has allowed the Goblin Empire to turn many partial victories into devastating routes.
-Sometimes, these light cavalry will carry man-catchers, nets, bolos and other weapons designed to debilitate and capture fleeing enemies; a future of misery and slavery awaits those so captured—and wealth and reward awaits the Gremlin who captures many future slaves.
+Sometimes, these light cavalry will carry man-catchers, nets, bolos and other weapons designed to debilitate and capture fleeing enemies; a future of misery and slavery awaits those so captured — and wealth and reward awaits the Gremlin who captures many future slaves.

 When operating in smaller units, Goblins often field a single formation, of mixed pike-wielders and crossbow-wielders.
 Each rank will be a mix of pikes and crossbows; in the first two ranks, the pike-wielders will also carry shields.